jrucho/YTbeatmakercues/README.md

 Mark cue points, loop audio/video, apply live effects, and customize your beatmaking experience on YouTube.

 The **YouTube Beatmaker Cues** extension supports precise pitch adjustments, audio and video looping, effects toggling, and intuitive cue management.
 Use keyboard shortcuts or the detailed Advanced Panel for quick control.

+## New in 1.6.3
+* Allowed the looper import picker to accept both audio and video containers so MP4 audio tracks can be selected.
+* Reused the standard loop finalisation pipeline for imported media to populate the active looper slot and start playback reliably.

 ## New in 1.6.2
 * Added state tracking and a handleShiftTap routine so Shift (midi button) taps can play the video on pause or pause it on double-tap